freenas/freenas-docs/userguide/processes.rst

    System Processes Running on %brand%

 The display automatically refreshes itself.
-Note the display is read-only and unresponsive to commands.
+The display is read-only.